ENU-Group-F/Group-F/Use-cases/Use-case18.md

 ### Trigger

-*A request for list of world capital cities population,in descending order data is required by Corporate Planning.*
+*A request for list of continent capital cities population,in descending order data is required by Corporate Planning.*

 ## MAIN SUCCESS SCENARIO

-1. Corporate Planning requests population information for all world capital cities.
+1. Corporate Planning requests population information for all continent capital cities.
 2. Branch Manager captures name of the city to get population information for.
 3. Branch Manager extracts current population information for the capital cities.
 4. Branch Manager provides report for Corporate Planning.